Investigation

 What happens if the police are involved?

-There may be instances where a disciplinary offence can also constitute a criminal offence.
-These offences may be reported to the police, the University or to both.
+There may be instances where a disciplinary breach can also constitute a criminal offence.
+These incidents may be reported to the police, the University or to both.
 It will normally be at the choice of the complainant as to who the report is made to.
 If an incident is reported to the police, the University may choose to open a case but will usually wait until the police conclude their investigation before continuing their own inquiry.

 Regardless of the outcome of a police investigation, the University may still choose to take its own action but will take into account any action taken by the police or by the courts.
 However, the University's action will be limited by its power and investigative capability.